whennemuth/bu-wp-ecs/docs/parameters.md

 ### Available Parameters

-- STACK_ID: Top-level string identifier for the stack that will go into the naming of most created resources.
+- STACK_ID: Top-level string identifier for the stack that will go into the naming of the stack and most created resources.
-- STACK_NAME: The name of the stack will be shown in the cloudformation management console.
 - STACK_DESCRIPTION: The description of the stack as will be shown in the cloudformation management console.
 - PREFIXES: Mid-level string identifier for specific constructs *(wordpress, s3proxy, rds)*
 - ACCOUNT: The number of the aws account being deployed to.